robocoptertron/RobertNeville_T1A2/README.md

 ## Purpose

 The purpose of this website is to demonstrate my abilities as a developer to prospective employers.
-It has a minimal design, but the content and various additional features communicate my skills and experience effectively.
+It has a minimal, 'retro' design, but the content and various additional features communicate my skills and experience effectively.

 Although the criteria for this assessment piece only requires the use